-Leave it to London to have one of the most festive atmospheres for Christmas.
-The British city goes all out with large light displays, towering Christmas trees, pudding races, ballet performances, and cheerful holiday markets selling local handicrafts and treats (including many mulled wines).
-Make sure to plan your trip in advance to make the most of Christmas with the Queen.
+Leave it to London, England, to have a very festive atmosphere for Christmas, warming the hearts of visitors and locals facing cold and damp weather.
+The British city goes all out with large light displays, towering Christmas trees, pudding races, ballet and musical performances, and cheerful holiday markets selling local handicrafts and treats (including many mulled wines).
+Be sure to plan your trip in advance to make the most of Christmas with the Queen.

 London lights up at Christmas.
-It's definitely worth visiting the big stores on Oxford Street and Regent Street in London's West End, where window shopping under the lights won't cost you a penny.
-The display comes on nightly beginning in early November.
+It's definitely worth visiting the big stores on Oxford Street and Regent Street in the city's West End, where window shopping under the lights won't cost you a penny.
+The displays comes on nightly beginning around mid-November in 2019.

-The annual Winter Wonderland pop-up in Hyde Park has the UK's largest open-air skating rink (next to the Victorian bandstand).
-The carnival-like atmosphere includes fairground rides, traditional German beer halls, a circus, food stalls, grottos, and 200+ Bavarian-style wooden chalets selling gifts and trinkets.
+The annual Winter Wonderland pop-up in Hyde Park from November 21, 2019, through January 5, 2020, has the UK's largest open-air skating rink, located next to the Victorian bandstand.
+This event's carnival-like atmosphere includes fairground rides, traditional German beer halls, a daytime circus, food stalls, a Santa Claus grotto, and over 100 Bavarian-style wooden chalets selling gifts and trinkets at the Christmas markets.

 You'll also find ice skating rinks outside some famous historic sites, such as Somerset House, the Tower of London, and Hampton Court Palace.

-Norway gifts London with a huge Christmas tree for Trafalgar Square each year as a thank you for the country's help during World War II.
-The tree typically reaches more than 20 meters high and averages between 50 and 60 years old.
+Norway has gifted London with a huge Christmas tree for Trafalgar Square each year since 1947 as a thank you for the country's help during World War II.
+Typically reaching around 30 meters (98 feet) high, the tree averages between 50 and 60 years old.

-The lights come on in the evening on the first Thursday in December.
+On the first Thursday in December, the lights come on in the evening.
 The tree usually stays put until the Twelfth Night of Christmas on January 6, when it gets dismantled and carted off to be chipped and composted.

-- Southbank Centre Wintertime Market by the London Eye: November 9, 2018 through January 6, 2019.
-This annual arts celebration features festive theater performances, family-friendly activities, and riverfront market stalls decorated as wooden winter chalets.
+- Southbank Centre Wintertime Market by the London Eye: This annual arts celebration from November 8, 2019, through January 26, 2020, features spirited theater performances from comedy to cabaret, family-friendly activities, and riverfront market stalls decorated as wooden winter chalets.

-- Christmas in Leicester Square: November 9, 2018 through January 6, 2019.
-It has a Santa grotto, and a traditional Spiegeltent with cabaret and comedy shows.
+- Christmas in Leicester Square: Held from November 8, 2019, through January 5, 2020, the festivities include taking photos with Santa Claus and a traditional Spiegeltent (a big traveling tent used for entertainment) with cabaret and comedy shows.
 The market stalls sell handmade toys, candy, and festive ornaments.

-A long English tradition of pantomime theater has men dressing as fat ugly women and women starring as the lead "boy."
+A long English tradition, pantomime (or panto) is a noisy and silly type of theater—not to be confused with the silent painted clowns known as mimes.
+Panto typically features women starring as the young male lead and an older woman portrayed by a man dressed in drag.
 With great audience participation and shouts of "He's behind you!" when the protagonists can't see the antagonists, it promises to be a fun time for the whole family.
-To celebrate its 20th anniversary, the Hackney Empire will present Aladdin for Christmas season performances from November 24, 2018 through January 6, 2019.

-On a Saturday morning in December, about 150 race contestants wear fancy dress and run around Covent Garden while trying to balance a Christmas pudding on a plate.
+On a Saturday morning each December, race contestants ages 14 and above wear fancy dress (an amusing or unique costume) and run around Covent Garden while trying to balance a Christmas pudding on a plate.
 Obstacles such as balloons full of flour make it even more fun to watch.
-Logging its 38th year, it's a charity event to raise money for Cancer Research UK.
-It will be held on Saturday, December 8, 2018.
+Logging its 39th year, this charity event raising money for Cancer Research UK will be held on Saturday, December 7, 2019.

-Christmas carolers from around the country come to Trafalgar Square for two weeks in mid-December.
-More than 40 carol groups sing for an hour beneath the Christmas tree to raise money for charities.
-Performances occur between 4 p.m. and 8 p.m. on weekdays, and 2 p.m. and 6 p.m. on weekends.
-There is no performance on 15 December.
-Expect to hear classic Christmas songs like Deck the Halls and Ding Dong Merrily on High.
+Christmas carolers from around the country come to Trafalgar Square for about two weeks between December 9-24, 2019, to raise money for charities.
+Over 40 carol groups sing for an hour beneath the Christmas tree.
+Expect to hear classic Christmas songs and have some family fun.